oxctl/ui-lti/README.md

 Builds a new update of the library.

+### `npm run start`

 ### `npm publish`

 To publish the library to NPM so that it would be available for usage

 ### `npm link`

+Before doing this you need to remove any peerDependencies that are in the `node_modules` folder as otherwise you can end up with duplicates in the build and react in particular has problems with this.
+A quick way to do this is to run:

+     npm run remove-peers

+This will remove all peerDependencies.
+When you wish to use storybook again you will need to re-install all the missing dependencies with `npm ci`.

 For connecting and debugging at runtime with another repo, this means you don't have to publish changes to npm to use them:

  - in @oxctl/ui-lti